Tomatoes, Solanum lycopersicum

 Tomatoes are a frost sensitive annual.
 In May and June, tomato transplants are readily available in plant nurseries and grocery stores (or at your favorite local seed company!).
 This is a great back-up and is certainly very convenient, but I encourage you to start your own tomatoes from seed.
 As well as opening up hundreds of tomato varieties, it’s a critical link in the seed saving process i.e. there’s no point in saving seeds if you don’t know what to do with them the following year.

-Starting tomatoes from seed involves sowing the seeds 4-6 weeks before the last frost, and providing sufficient heat and light.
+Starting tomatoes from seed involves sowing the seeds eight to ten weeks (six weeks at the very least) before the last frost, and providing sufficient heat and light.
 The heat is to encourage germination and the light is to prevent the seedlings from becoming leggy by reaching for inadequate light.
 A sunny windowsill is rarely enough to promote stout, squat and strong plants, which means you need to provide supplemental light.
 That could be a shop light, a grow bulb in a desk lamp or a full spectrum grow light set-up.
 There is a set-up for all budgets, but you will need extra light for strong seedlings.
 Once you have lights you can use them for eggplants and peppers in the spring (alongside your tomatoes), growing microgreens in the winter and even starting fall starts indoors in July!

 Saving Tomato Seeds